amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 it seems appropriate to even say that the medial demonstrative semantics of `u` is derived from the original presentative semantics.*

-Considering that the presentative semantics also indicates logical and/or physical proximity too, it seems appropriate that Tulu uses `ŭ` as he proximal demonstrative pronominal root.
+Considering that the presentative semantics also indicates logical and/or physical proximity too, it seems appropriate that Tulu uses `ŭ` as the proximal demonstrative pronominal root.
-In Kannada, masters of ceremony use the proximal demonstrative rational plural `ivaru` to introduce / presenting important guests to the audience.
+In Kannada, masters of ceremony use the proximal demonstrative rational plural `ivaru` to introduce / present important guests to the audience.
 This also indicates a close relationship between not only the root vowels `i` and `u` but also the proximal, medial demonstrative and presentative semantics.
 Because the presentative pronominal forms derived from `u` have now disappeared from use in Modern Kannada, the semantically related proximal demonstrative pronominal form `ivaru` seems to have been pressed into service in their stead.
-If the presentative pronouns derived from `u` were still in use in Kannada, it might have been more appropriate use `uvaru` on such occasions.
+If the presentative pronouns derived from `u` were still in use in Kannada, it might have been more appropriate to use `uvaru` on such occasions.
-If it is unavoidable to lose one of the distal `u`, the proximal `i` and the presentative `u`, it might be more logical to lose the proximal `i` like in Tulu than to lose the presentative `u` like in Kannada.
+If it is unavoidable to lose one of either of the distal `u`, the proximal `i` or the presentative `u`, it might be more logical to lose the proximal `i` like in Tulu than to lose the presentative `u` like in Kannada.
 But languages do not evolve based on logical analyses, of course.
-But that languages largely show logical consistency is undeniable.
-But it is lucky that these three root vowels (`a`, `i` and `u`) have been used such simple, logical and beautiful regularity in the [Proto-Dravidian](https://en.wikipedia.org/wiki/Proto-Dravidian_language) language.
+But that languages largely show logical consistency is undeniable and it is fortunate that these three root vowels (`a`, `i` and `u`) have been used in such simple, logical and beautiful regularity in the [Proto-Dravidian](https://en.wikipedia.org/wiki/Proto-Dravidian_language) language.
 The fact that this simple and logical regularity has survived to a great extent (though partially) even in the modern Dravidian languages, leaves significant clues that aid linguists in the search of pronominal roots.

-The fact that the presentative semantics of `u` metaphorically and/or physically indicates not only a medial (`u`) distance but also proximity (`i`), will come in handy in the investigation of the second-person pronominal roots later.
+The fact that the presentative semantics of `u` metaphorically and/or physically indicates not only a medial (`u`) distance but also proximity (`i`), will come in handy in the investigation of the second-person pronominal roots [later]().

 #### Neuter gender singular suffixes of finite verb forms in Havyaka Kannada